Online Alexander Technique lessons via zoom

 You should be able to hear me clearly.
 Some people find wireless headphones very useful.

-Please do a sound check before we meet online.
+Please do a sound check, if possible, before we meet online.
 This is especially important if you need to use external mics, as these can cause the sound to reverberate much more than usual.

 Contact me or phone me to book a lesson – 01759 307282